 When brushing, make sure you are not just hurrying through it.
 You want to really make sure you are taking the time to brush properly so that you are removing plaque and preventing gum disease.
 (Hint: Sing the “Happy Birthday” song twice to be sure you are brushing your teeth for a good amount of time!)

 Also, you want to make sure you are not forgetting to brush your tongue when you are brushing your teeth, as your tongue can have plaque build-up and be the source of bad breath.

 Finally, you want to ensure you are flossing every day—at least once a day.
-Flossing doesn’t just help to remove stuck in-between teeth.
-It is just as Important as brushing since flossing can:
+Flossing doesn’t just help to remove stuff in-between teeth.
+It is just as important as brushing since flossing can: